aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     We advise customers to allocate a 1/2 day per quarter to upgrade to the latest Accelerator release.

     Customers have indicated that deploying the Accelerator reduces their ongoing operational burden over operating in native AWS, saving hours of effort every time a new account is provisioned by automating the deployment of the persona associated with new accounts (guardrails, networking and security).
-The Accelerator does NOT alleviate a customers requirement to learn to effectively operate in the cloud (like monitoring security tooling/carrying out Security Operation Center (SOC) duties).
+The Accelerator does NOT alleviate a customer's requirement to learn to effectively operate in the cloud (like monitoring security tooling/carrying out Security Operation Center (SOC) duties).
 This effort exists regardless of the existence of the Accelerator.

 ??? faq "Is the Accelerator only designed and suitable for Government of Canada or PBMM customers?"